|Nutrition Facts (per serving)|

-Rock and Rye whiskey is simply a combination of rye whiskey and rock candy with citrus and spices.
+Rock and rye whiskey is simply a combination of rye whiskey and rock candy accented with citrus and spices.
 It is an old-timey recipe that was enjoyed throughout the 19th century and was said to cure whatever ails you.
-Rock and Rye has dipped in popularity over the years, but with the recent resurgence of rye whiskey, it has found a new following of fans.
-There are even a number of commercially produced Rock and Ryes available, but it's very easy to make it yourself, and you can tailor it to your own taste.
+Rock and rye has dipped in popularity over the years, but with the recent resurgence of rye whiskey, it has found a new following of fans.
+There are even a number of commercially produced rock and ryes available, but it's very easy to make it yourself.
+This allows you to tailor it to your own taste.

-The Rock and Rye recipe below includes all of the popular elements in the traditional liquor.
-Most are very common ingredients, with the only exception being horehound.
-This herb has long been used to aid digestion and is likely one of the keys to Rock and Rye's original success as a medicinal tonic.
-You can follow this recipe with or without horehound; in fact, many versions of Rock and Rye leave it out.
+This rock and rye recipe includes all of the popular elements in the traditional liquor.
+Most are very common ingredients; the only exception is horehound.
+This herb has long been used to aid digestion and is likely one of the keys to rock and rye's original success as a medicinal tonic.
+You can follow this recipe with or without horehound; in fact, many versions leave it out.